SrBrahma/firebase-database-modeler/README.md

 - Firestore support.
 Easy to add, but I don't think I will ever use Firestore again (its max 1 write per second is a big limitation).

 - Code tests

+- Check if there is a child with the same DB key

 - Improve this README